Cupbearer: In Ireland

 Theobald Walter was the first Chief Butler of Ireland.
-Although the terms "cup-bearer" and "butler" are sometimes used interchangeably, they were two distinct roles at the coronation feast.
+Although the terms "cupbearer" and "butler" are sometimes used interchangeably, they were two distinct roles at the coronation feast.

 Kingdom of Hungary

-The pohárnokmester (Master of the Cupbearers), also called the főpohárnok, was the supervisor of the cup-bearers at court and across the royal court system, a chief court officer/dignitary.
+The pohárnokmester (Master of the Cupbearers), also called the főpohárnok, was the supervisor of the cupbearers at court and across the royal court system, a chief court officer/dignitary.
 The first mention of him dates from 1148.

 Poland and Lithuania

-The cup-bearer (cześnik, taurininkas) was a court office in Poland and Lithuania until the end of the 13th century.
+The cupbearer (cześnik, taurininkas) was a court office in Poland and Lithuania until the end of the 13th century.
 The holder was responsible for the wine cellar of the King and Grand Duke, serving him cups of wine at banquets.
 From the 14th century on, it was an honorary court title in the Crown of Poland and Grand Duchy of Lithuania, and in the Polish–Lithuanian Commonwealth.